hettlage/token-auth-request/specs/index.rst

 logout()
 ~~~~~~~~

- The `logout` method, removes the username, password, token and expiry time.
-Any HTTP request will raise an exception after this method is called.
+ The `logout` method, removes the username, password, authentication URL, token and expiry time.
+No authentication will be done any longer until the login method is used to authenticate again.

  auth_request_maker(func)
  ~~~~~~~~~~~~~~~~~~~~~~~~